Zero-sum Dynkin games under common and independent Poisson constraints: Equivalence of Dynkin games under different constraints

-The proof of $J^x(\eta_A^C,\gamma_{\sigma,B}^C)\leq J^x(\eta_A^C,\sigma)$ does not rely on the extra assumption that the set $\{x:v^I(x)>l(x)>u(x)\}$ is empty, hence follows a similar approach as in Step 1 of Theorem \ref{thm:main}.
-Then, by similar argument as in Step 2 of Theorem \ref{thm:main}, the saddle point property of $(\eta^{C}_{A},\eta^{C}_B)$ follows, and the value of the game under the common constraint is $v^C(x)=v^I(x)$ by Corollary \ref{cor:indepequality}.
+The proof of $J^x(\eta_A^C,\gamma_{\sigma,B}^C)\leq J^x(\eta_A^C,\sigma)$ does not rely on the extra assumption that the set $\{x:v^I(x)\geq l(x)>u(x)\}$ is empty, hence follows a similar approach as in Step 1 of Proposition \ref{prop:main}.
+Then, by similar argument as in Step 2 of Proposition \ref{prop:main}, the saddle point property of $(\eta^{C}_{A},\eta^{C}_B)$ follows, and the value of the game under the common constraint is $v^C(x)=v^I(x)$ by Corollary \ref{cor:indepequality}.
 Hence we conclude. \end{proof}

-\begin{remark} Similar to the argument in Remark \ref{rem:necessity}, it can be proved that the sufficient conditions stated in Corollary \ref{cor:disjointI} are necessary for the game under the common Poisson constraint to have the same value, given that $A^I$ is open, $B^I$ is closed and the payoff functions {and the value function $v^I$} are continuous. \end{remark}